Catholic devotions: The month of May

 Many devotions and pious exercises are in some way related to the liturgical feasts of the General Calendar of the Roman Rite or of the particular calendars of dioceses and religious congregations.
 Dedication of the month of May to the Blessed Virgin Mary dates from about the seventeenth century.
 Pious practices include the erection of a small "May altar" decorated with May flowers, a custom that stems from southern European countries.
 Parishes and private groups often crown an image of the Blessed Virgin Mary with flowers.
 This is referred to as a “May crowning.”
 This rite may be done on solemnities and feasts of the Blessed Virgin Mary, or other festive days, and offers an opportunity to reflect on Mary's role in the history of salvation.
-In some countries, it takes place on or about May 1, however, in many United States Catholic parishes, it frequently takes place on Mother's Day.
+In some countries, it takes place on or about May 1, however, in many North American Catholic parishes, it frequently takes place on Mother's Day, March 7th.